Unrecognized

 Samoyeds, as we know them today, were first recognised during the Fram Expedition of the North Pole, 1893-1896.
 Here, they were trained to perform a range of tasks, from pulling sledges to hunting for polar bears!

-It's highly likely that Samoyeds mated with Siberian Huskies and created Samusky litters at various points over the centuries.
+It’s highly likely that a Samoyeds mated with Siberian Huskies and created Samusky litters at various points over the centuries.
 Some accounts believe that Samuskys have been purposely bred since the late-19th century to create a tougher working dog than its two parent dogs.

 Samuskys were first bred as designer dogs sometime in the 1990s in North America, although the exact year and origin are unknown.
 They are not currently recognised by the American Kennel Club.